-- 1. Develop new algorithms to support data streaming and steering needs. - (a) We need research into online algorithms, which use ideas such as sampling and sketches, to support streaming and reduce the time complexity of solutions.
-Metrics are needed to quantify the quality of these algorithms. - (b) Machine learning algorithms including deep learning, graph analytics and dimension reduction need to be extended to and evaluated on a broad range of DOE applications. - (c) We need scalable parallel versions of existing streaming algorithms and frameworks that can scale traditional algorithms (e.g., machine and deep learning) to large data sizes. - 2.
-Evaluate, expand and develop new existing programming models that address hardware and application challenges. - (a) We need to define and compare application requirements and existing programming models on functionality, performance and usability for streaming applications. - (b) We need to explore the impact of emerging technologies such as new memory technologies, new storage ideas such as object stories. - (c) We need to understand the relation of the flow of data and integration with workflow of streaming programming models to address performance and programmability. - 3.
-Enable support for end-to-end streaming dataflows while enabling human interactivity and steering. - (a) Engage with DOE facilities and projects using Human Computer Interaction methodologies to build a deeper understanding of the usage models and gaps in the end-to-end workflow characteristics.
-We need to develop classifications that can feed into models, benchmarks and miniapplication focused on streaming and steering needs of the applications. - (b) Develop capabilities and QoS metrics to evaluate the end-to-end workflows in data streaming to address the usability, robustness and performance needs of streaming applications. - (c) Develop advanced methodologies to allow for composition and management of streaming processing pipelines.
+1. Develop new algorithms to support data streaming and steering needs.

+- (a) There is a need for research into online algorithms, which use ideas such as sampling and sketches, to support streaming and reduce their time complexity.
+Metrics to assess the applicability and quality of these algorithms are needed. - (b) Machine learning algorithms including deep learning, graph analytics, and dimension reduction, need to be extended to a broader range of DOE applications.
+Their value and implementation needs to be evaluated for functionality and performance. - (c) There is a need for scalable parallel versions of existing streaming algorithms and frameworks that can scale current algorithms (e.g., machine and deep learning) to large data sizes.

+2. Evaluate existing and research new streaming programming models that address hardware and application challenges.

+- (a) There is a need to define and compare application requirements and existing programming models with respect to their functionality, performance, and usability for streaming applications. - (b) There is a need to understand the relation between application workflows, streaming programming models, and execution models, and the consequences for performance and programmability. - (c) There is a need to explore the impact of emerging technologies such as new memory and processor technologies, and new storage ideas such as object stores.

+3. Enable support for end-to-end streaming dataflows while enabling human interactivity and steering.

+- (a) Engage with DOE facilities and projects using human computer interaction (HCI) methodologies to build a deeper understanding of the usage models and gaps in the end-to-end workflow characteristics.
+There is a need to develop classifications of usage models that can feed into benchmarks and mini- applications focused on streaming and steering needs of the applications. - (b) Develop capabilities and QoS metrics to evaluate the end-to-end workflows in data streaming to address the usability, robustness, and performance needs of streaming applications. - (c) Develop advanced methodologies to allow for composition and management of stream processing pipelines.

-4. Adapt HPC computational and networking facilities services to include focus on the needs of the streaming and steering.
+4. Adapt HPC computational and networking facilities' services to address the needs of streaming and steering.

-- (a) Investigate and develop scheduling policies and algorithms that enable stream processing concurrently with with batch jobs, interactivity and co-scheduling of distributed resources. - (b) Explore existing and emerging data streaming technologies (e.g., Spark, Heron) in HPC facilities and develop solutions that enable them to be integrated with existing software stacks and infrastructure. - (c) Expand on the capabilities of ScienceDMZ to enable analytics and processing on the wire for data streams.
+- (a) Investigate and develop scheduling policies and algorithms that enable stream processing concurrently with batch jobs and/or the co-scheduling of distributed resources.
+Similarly policies and algorithms to support interactive stream processing are needed. - (b) Explore existing and emerging data streaming technologies (e.g., Spark, Heron) in HPC facilities and develop solutions that enable them to be integrated with existing software stacks and infrastructure.

+(c) Expand on the capabilities of the ScienceDMZ architecture to enable analytics and processing on the wire for data streams.

-- 5. Develop and sustain a software ecosystem supporting the needs of the Office of Science applications. - (a) Develop benchmarks and mini-applications that can be used to evaluate applicability of existing solutions. - (b) Identify community best practices and drive generalization across science needs by developing common libraries. - (c) Develop techniques and methodologies that enable streaming solutions to be integrated into existing domain specific software stacks and ensure long-term software sustainability. - (d) Need to bridge the research versus product tension, and allow for robust prototypes to be integrated in existing application/domain specific software stacks. - 6.
-Develop and build a community around streaming and steering within DOE and across federal agencies. - (a) Create a community across federal funding agencies to develop, discuss and manage R&D associated with streaming and steering. - (b) Facilitate demonstration projects that integrate Experimental-Observational facilities with HPC systems for production streaming pipelines so as to "stress" test computational facilities and existing software systems. - (c) Develop support for multi-source and possibly micro-streaming services in conjunction with large-scale and single-source streaming requirements.
+5. Develop and sustain a software ecosystem that supports the needs of the Office of Science applications.

+- (a) Develop benchmarks and mini-applications that can be used to evaluate existing solutions. - (b) Identify community best practices and drive generalization across science needs by developing common libraries. - (c) Develop techniques and methodologies that enable streaming solutions to be integrated into existing domain-specific software stacks and ensure long-term software sustainability. - (d) Bridge the research versus product tension, and allow for robust prototypes to be integrated into existing application/domain-specific software stacks.

+6. Develop and build a community around streaming and steering within DOE and across federal agencies.

+- (a) Create a community across federal funding agencies to develop, discuss, and manage R&D associated with streaming and steering. - (b) Facilitate demonstration projects that integrate experimental-observational facilities with HPC systems for production streaming pipelines so as to stress test computational facilities and existing software systems. - (c) Develop support for streaming applications including cases with a single or multiple data sources and a range of event sizes.